 The Bilbao International Airport (BIO) is just 8 miles (13 kilometers) away from the center of the city.
 It's a short 15-minute cab ride, but if you're on a budget you can also take a public bus, which leaves every half hour.
 The public bus (Termibus A3247) takes about 45 minutes and costs about $2.
 You will arrive at the Bilbao Intermodal Bus Station, which is a short walk to the city's San Mamés Soccer Stadium.

 Bilbao is home to its own Guggenheim Museum, which is one of the country's greatest modern art museums.
 It's rivaled only by the Reina Sofia in Madrid.
 However, this is just the tip of the iceberg for art and architecture lovers in Bilbao, who may also be interested in visiting the Museum of Fine Arts or walking across the curved Zubizuri Bridge.

-You can enjoy walking its Siete Calles (Seven Streets).
-There are shops to peruse, gourmet food purveyors, boutiques and Spanish bakeries.
-When you need a pick me up, visit a local bar and try the sparkling wine (Txakoli).
-If you want to explore the regional wines a bit more, take a tour to nearby Rioja.
+History buffs might prefer to spend their time in Casco Viejo, the oldest part of the city which dates back to the end of the 14th century.
+You can enjoy walking its Siete Calles (Seven Streets) and perusing the gourmet food purveyors, boutiques, and Spanish bakeries.
+When you need a pick-me-up, visit a local bar and try Txakoli, the local sparkling wine.
+If your tasting inspires you to explore the regional wines a bit more, you can sign up for a tour to explore the wineries in the nearby region of Rioja.